PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 * The *Grid Columns* (`ColumnCollection`) describes the backbone of the grid;
 * The *Grid actions* (`ActionCollection`) describes the actions at the *grid* level, for exemple the "export" or "access to sql manager" actions;
 * The *Row actions* (`RowActionCollection`) describes the actions at the *row* level, like a selector button to edit/access/delete an entry;
-* The *Bulk actions* (`BulkActionCollection`) describes the actions at the *grid* level, a for a bunch of selectable entries: a bulk delete/bulk edition for instance.
+* The *Bulk actions* (`BulkActionCollection`) describes the actions at the *grid* level, for a bunch of selectable entries: a bulk delete/bulk edition for instance.

 To create a Definition, you can rely on a Grid Definition Factory.